mehdikhrichfa/noc-test-scraping/README.md

 ```
 scrapy crawl nexa
 ```
-or
+to run the script or
 ```
 scrapy crawl nexa -L WARNING
 ```
-to suppress debug messages
+to run the script with no debug messages

 ### Prerequisites